mysql/mysql-utilities/doc/man/mysqlprocgrep.rst

 The ``--match-xxx`` options correspond to the columns in the INFORMATION_SCHEMA.PROCESSLIST table.
 For example, :option:`--match-command` specifies a matching condition for **PROCESSLIST.COMMAND** column values.
+There is no ``--match-time`` option, however.
+To specify a condition based on process time, use :option:`--age`.

 Processes that can be seen and killed are subject to whether the account used to connect to the server has the **PROCESS** and